mr-harshtyagi/certificate_generator/README.md

 # IDX Block Explorer
-This is blockchain explorer for Identrix protocol network.
+This is blockchain based certificate generator for Identrix protocol network.